Programme Leaders – Prof Nick Wareham & Dr Claudia Langenberg

 InterAct uses data from EPIC-Europe.
 EPIC is the European Prospective Investigation into Cancer and Nutrition, a large study of diet and health that has recruited over half a million (520,000) people across Europe.
 EPIC was designed to investigate the relationships between diet, nutritional status, lifestyle and environmental factors and the incidence of cancer and other chronic diseases.
 InterAct is using data from EPIC to identify genes and lifestyle factors that interact and influence the risk of diabetes.
 The project brings together existing trials to test whether the success of lifestyle interventions on diabetes risk may differ according to an individual’s genetic make-up.

-For more information about the InterAct Project click here.
+- Find out more about the InterAct Project

 Insulin-glucose metabolism study